 - Baby wearing: I wore Scarlett through security and on the flight.

 - Gate Check a Stroller: I didn’t bring a stroller this time and It would have been nice to have after security.

-- Buy a seat for the child: I personally found it a lot easier for Scarlett to have her own seat (we carry her car seat on).
+- Buy a seat for the child: I personally found it a lot easier for Scarlett to have her own seat (I brought her car seat on as an infant and as a toddler we got a car seat that stays at our parents houses).
 I can’t imagine holding her for the whole flight and not having someone to pass her to.